-- 1. The first step in the process is to address and resolve the dispute with the person involved through discussion.
+1. The first step in the process is to address and resolve the dispute with the person involved through discussion.
 A student with a grievance or complaint needs to raise their concerns as soon as possible in order to assure that a settlement is made in a timely fashion.
-If the dispute cannot be resolved at this level, students are encouraged to address the issue verbally with Director of Education, or the Director of Nursing (for students enrolled in nursing courses). - 2.
-If the dispute cannot be resolved through addressing Director of Education, or the Director of Nursing (for students enrolled in nursing courses) the second step is to appeal in writing to the Campus President.
+If the dispute cannot be resolved at this level, students are encouraged to address the issue verbally with the Dean of Education.

+2. If the dispute cannot be resolved through addressing the Dean of Education, the second step is to appeal in writing to the Campus President.
 The written complaint must be submitted within seven calendar days of the incident or notification of termination.
 The appeal document should include a description of the disputed items, the date or dates when the issue arose, the reason why the student is appealing the decision and the steps the student has taken to resolve to dispute to date.
 When submitting an appeal, the student should include as much factual evidence as possible, such as evidence of extenuating circumstances.